microsoft/vscode-react-native/README.md

 ![Salsa Enabled](https://code.visualstudio.com/images/January_salsa-status.png)

-Once you have enabled IntelliSense by following above steps, you can start typing in the code editor to see the objects, functions, and parameters of your React Native libraries and your own code.
+Once you have enabled IntelliSense by following the above steps, you can start typing in the code editor to see the objects, functions, and parameters of your React Native libraries and your own code.

 ####TL;DR

 Here is what happens behind the scenes to enable JSX support

-1. Extension sets environment variable VSCODE_TSJS=1 to enable [Salsa](https://github.com/Microsoft/TypeScript/issues/4789)
+1. The environment variable VSCODE_TSJS=1 is set to enable [Salsa](https://github.com/Microsoft/TypeScript/issues/4789)
 2. Salsa requires TypeScript 1.8 but the final 1.8 release isn't available yet.
-Extension installs `typescript@next` in your user directory
+Extension installs `typescript@next` in `~/.vscode`
-3. Extension drops tsconfig.json in .vscode directory with `typescript.tsdk` pointing to the installed typescript
+3. A settings.json file is created in the .vscode directory with typescript.tsdk pointing to the typescript@next install location.
+4. A tsconfig.json file is created in the project root with `allowJs: true` to allow TypeScript to process JavaScript files.
+5. Typings for React Native are copied into the .vscode directory.

 ## Known Issues
 Here is the list of known issues you may experience while using the extension